iwatake2222/InferenceHelper/README.md

 ### static void preProcessByOpenCV(const InputTensorInfo& inputTensorInfo, bool isNCHW, cv::Mat& imgBlob)
 - Run preprocess (convert image to blob(NCHW or NHWC))
+- This is just a helper function.
+You may not use this function.
 	- Available when `INFERENCE_HELPER_ENABLE_PRE_PROCESS_BY_OPENCV=on`

 ```c++